publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch28/schI/m__us_usc_t29_s2613.md

         (1) __In general__

-            In any case in which the employer has reason to doubt the validity of the certification provided under subsection (a) of this section for leave under subparagraph (C) or (D) of [section 2612(a)(1) of this title][/us/usc/t29/s2612/a/1], the employer may require, at the expense of the employer, that the eligible employee obtain the opinion of a second health care provider designated or approved by the employer concerning any information certified under subsection (b) of this section for such leave.
+            In any case in which the employer has reason to doubt the validity of the certification provided under subsection (a) for leave under subparagraph (C) or (D) of [section 2612(a)(1) of this title][/us/usc/t29/s2612/a/1], the employer may require, at the expense of the employer, that the eligible employee obtain the opinion of a second health care provider designated or approved by the employer concerning any information certified under subsection (b) for such leave.

         (2) __Limitation__